Information on the processing of personal data in compliance with Articles 13 and 14 of EU Regulation 2016/679 (referred to below as the GDPR)

 6. Communication and disclosure

 The personal data processed may be disclosed to third parties, both public and private, in compliance with the relevant legal, regulatory, and/or contractual obligations, exclusively for the purpose of verifying the validity of the reasons provided for exclusion/exemption from the payment of the Access Fee.
+Where necessary, third parties are appointed as Data Processors by the Data Controller under Article 28 of the GDPR.
+At any time, the Data Subject is entitled to request an updated list of all Data Processors appointed by the Data Controller.

 7. Transfer of data to a third country or an international organisation